The-Codesis/simple-static-website/README.md

 ```
 git fetch upstream
 ```
-Since you want fork's master branch and the original's master branch should be synced, so make sure your branch to your fork's master branch and then merge (you may need to resolve the conflicts) as:
+Since you want fork's master branch and the original's master branch should be synced, so make sure you are  on fork's master branch and merge the changes from the upstream/master (you may need to resolve the conflicts).
 ```
 git checkout master
 git merge upstream/master
 ```
-At this point, your local branch is synced to the original repositories master branch.
+At this point, your local branch is synced to the original repository's master branch.
 To update your forked Github repository, you need to push your changes to it.
 ```
 git push origin master
 ```
-To summarise, see the section below.
+To summarize, see the section below.

 ### Get latest version